A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-A simple illustrative example of a one-parameter family of 4-metrics is defined by the line elements (given in spherical GTCS $(x^{0},r,{\theta},{\phi})$) \eqa ds^{2}_t = -(dx^{0})^{2} + ({\frac{t}{t_{0}}})^{2}{\bigg(}{\frac{dr^{2}} {1-{\frac{r^{2}}{{\Xi}_{0}^{2}}}}}+r^{2}d{\Omega}^{2}{\bigg)}, \ena where $d{\Omega}^{2}{\equiv}d{\theta}^{2}+{\sin}^{2}{\theta}d{\phi}^{2}$, and $t_{0}$ and ${\Xi}_{0}$ are constants.
+A simple illustrative example of a one-parameter family of 4-metrics is defined by the line element family (given in spherical GTCS $(x^{0},r,{\theta},{\phi})$) \eqa ds^{2}_t = -(dx^{0})^{2} + ({\frac{t}{t_{0}}})^{2}{\bigg(}{\frac{dr^{2}} {1-{\frac{r^{2}}{{\Xi}_{0}^{2}}}}}+r^{2}d{\Omega}^{2}{\bigg)}, \ena where $d{\Omega}^{2}{\equiv}d{\theta}^{2}+{\sin}^{2}{\theta}d{\phi}^{2}$, and $t_{0}$ and ${\Xi}_{0}$ are constants.
 We see that this is a one-parameter family of static metrics, each one having the geometry of ${\bf S}^{3}{\times}{\bf R}$, but with different scale factors.
-When doing kinematical calculations using (2.13) one must of course apply the equations of motion (2.10).
-Notice the difference between this situation and that one gets by applying the equations (2.11) to the single non-static metric one obtains by substituting $cdt=dx^{0}$ into (2.13); the geodesics of this single metric are not equivalent to the geodesics calculated from the metric family (2.13).
+When doing kinematical calculations using equation (2.14), one must of course apply the equations of motion (2.11).
+Note the difference between this situation and that one gets by applying the equations (2.12) to the single non-static metric one obtains by substituting $cdt=dx^{0}$ into equation (2.14); the geodesics of this single metric are not equivalent to the geodesics calculated from the metric family (2.14).
 And although the null paths are the same, the role of $t$ as a parameter along these paths is different for the two cases.
 (See section 4.2 for some calculations.)

 One immediate question is how to calculate the metric family ${\bf g}_t$, the obvious answer being that it should be found from appropriate field equations.
 However, this does not necessarily mean that ${\bf g}_t$ should represent a {\em solution} of said field equations.
 Rather, we should take the more general view that it must be possible to construct the family ${\bf g}_t$ from another family ${\bf {\bar g}}_t$ which {\em does} represent a solution of said field equations, together with fields obtainable from the family ${\bf {\bar g}}_t$.
-Why we should take this view is explained below.
+Why we should do this is motivated below.